 Specific – Literacy; Mathematics; Understanding the World; Expressive Arts & Design

-At Halesowen Day Nursery, each area of learning and development is implemented through a variety of purposeful planned and free play activities which include a mixture of adult-led, child-initiated & child-led activities, both inside and outside of nursery.
+At Halesowen Day Nursery, each area of learning and development is implemented through a variety of purposeful planned and free play activities which include a mixture of adult-led, child-initiated & child-led activities, both inside and outside.
 Individual children’s current interests are very important in the planning of their activities and subsequent next steps.

-At HDN your child will be encouraged to play and explore, find out, have a go, persevere, be involved, make choices, make links, have their own ideas, voice their opinions and above all enjoy learning and taking part during their time at nursery.
-Activities include, sand, water, nature discovery, planting, role play, singing, instruments, cooking, socialising, listening to & telling stories, heuristic play, treasure baskets, arts & crafts, dressing up, painting, drawing, playdough, clay, sleep & rest, climbing, physical play, cafeteria, puzzles, counting, constructing, computing, mark making and early writing, numbers, letters and much more play and exploration.
+While in our care, your child will be encouraged to play and explore, find out, have a go, persevere, be involved, make choices, make links, have their own ideas, voice their opinions and, above all, enjoy learning and taking part during their time at nursery.
+Activities include, sand, water, nature discovery, planting, role play, singing, instruments, cooking, socialising, listening to & telling stories, heuristic play, treasure baskets, arts & crafts, dressing up, painting, drawing, play-dough clay, sleep & rest, climbing, physical play, cafeteria, puzzles, counting, constructing, computing, mark making and early writing, numbers, letters and much more play and exploration.

-When they begin all children are given their own ‘Learning Journey’ where their individual developments and achievements are recorded.
+When they begin, all children are set up with a profile on our online learning journal system Famly, which we use to record their individual developments and achievements.
+These are noted and shared with you and your child and create their own ‘journey’.
 These recordings can come at any given time and from a variety of sources such as: observations, spontaneous 'wow' moment notes, your parental voice and the voice of the child themselves.
 This is then used as a monitoring and assessment tool which enables our early years educators to provide 'next steps' for your child and informs our planning, and the environments and experiences your child will have next.

 Here at Halesowen Day Nursery, we have a designated SENCO who, alongside colleagues/key carers, has responsibility for identifying, managing and supporting a child's additional needs.
-Discussions and relevant information are shared at your welcome meeting to ensure that we are able to cater for your child's all-round development.
+Relevant information is shared and discussed at your welcome meeting to ensure that we are able to cater for your child's all-round development.
 IEP's and care plans are put in place and we will work with outside agencies when necessary to enable the best activities and environment for your child's progression.